kellsaro/docs/docs/collection.md

 ## Import a collection

-After having a collection file exported previously, you have the possibility to Import it.
-It could be by "Import" or "Pull Import" actions.
+After having a collection file exported, you will have the option to Import it.
+It could be the name of "Import" or "Pull Import" actions.

 ![import_collection](https://user-images.githubusercontent.com/30662690/63890250-8daf1700-c9b0-11e9-8867-f487a531a245.png)